Illydth/issSpellStates/README.md

 (Pathfinder, Starfinder, Random RPG01, etc.) don't hesitate to let me know.
 I would be happy to hop on discord with you and start you off on the right foot for how to make things easy for yourself when doing it.

 ----
 ## changelog
 * 19-Jun-2020 Initial Creation of this Readme
+* 20-Jun-2020 Minor Updates to Readme.MD for better Clarity, Included Section on Additional Available Assets.